windowsrefund/grayscale-theme/README.md

 # Toolbar Configuration

-In order to reduce clutter, it is highly recommended to disable most toolbars.
+In order to reduce clutter, it is highly recommended to disable all status bars and most toolbars.
 In the main window, navigate to _View > Toolbars_ and disable the following:

 - File
 - Edit